mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2022/2022-04-27-s3-and-typescript/index.md

 ---
-title: "S3 and Typescript"
+title: 'S3 and Typescript'
-date: "2022-04-27"
+date: '2022-04-27'
 categories:
-  - "javascript"
+  - 'javascript'
-  - "serverless"
+  - 'serverless'
 tags:
-  - "aws"
+  - 'aws'
-  - "aws-s3"
+  - 'aws-s3'
-  - "coding"
+  - 'coding'
-  - "programming"
+  - 'programming'
-  - "typescript"
+  - 'typescript'
-coverImage: "jessica-johnston-nnh2l-k77nc-unsplash.jpg"
+coverImage: 'jessica-johnston-nnh2l-k77nc-unsplash.jpg'
 ---

 [AWS S3](https://aws.amazon.com/s3/) is a cloud service for storing data using a simple API.
 In contrast to a traditional database, S3 is more akin to a file system.
 Data is stored under a certain path.
 The strengths of S3 are its easy to use API as well as its very low cost for storing data.